 Please note that this is an 'Inset Day' and, therefore, no school transport will be available.
 Students attend course registration in the morning, meet course leaders and confirm their timetables.
 The afternoon will focus on Sixth Form Induction.
-This is a fun, team-building afternoon and is not only an introduction to our academic programme for Sixth Form, but an excellent opportunity for students to mix with staff and fellow students in a less formal environment.
+This is a fun, team-building afternoon and is not only an introduction to our 'Learning to Lead Our Lives' programme for Sixth Form, but an excellent opportunity for students to mix with staff and fellow students in a less formal environment.

-Courses start - early September (date tbc)

-Our normal Sixth Form timetable commences for Year 12 students.
+Courses start - early September (date tbc) Our normal Sixth Form timetable commences for Year 12 students.